-Attendance at Chapel is a requirement for all students except LCA Homeschool students, who are strongly encouraged to attend.
+Attendance at chapel is a requirement for all students except homeschooled students who attend Legacy parttime.
+LCA homeschooled students are strongly encouraged to attend chapel.

+TARDINESS

-Punctuality is critical to an environment of learning.
-Any student who arrives to school after 8:00 a.m. must report first to the main office to receive an attendance entrance slip before heading to class.
-An accumulation of more than three (3) unexcused tardies during any semester will result in a detention.
-Lateness that extends past fifteen minutes into any class period results in the student being marked absent for that period.
-Every subsequent tardy should result in an additional detention.
+Punctuality is very important and critical to a learning environment.
+Any student who arrives to school after 8:00 a.m.
+(9:00 a.m. on Fridays) must report to the school office for a tardy slip that permits entry to class.

-A hall pass is valid for five minutes after it is written.
-Students must arrive to the next class/back to class within this time limit, or it will be counted as an unexcused tardy.
+- For elementary students, each accumulation of three tardies to school is considered an unexcused absence of one school day. - For secondary students, each accumulation of three tardies to any block-scheduled class will convert to one unexcused absence for that class.
+Lateness that extends beyond 30 minutes into any blockscheduled class will result in the student being marked absent for that period rather than tardy.
+A secondary hall pass is valid for five minutes the same length of time as a secondary passing period after it is written.
+Students must arrive to their next class or back to their class within this time limit, or they may be marked tardy.